The Bodyguard (1992 film): Production

+Pre-production

-Lawrence Kasdan was the original writer of The Bodyguard.
+Lawrence Kasdan was the writer of The Bodyguard.

-Lawrence Kasdan was an advertising copywriter who wanted to get into filmmaking.
-He wrote eight scripts in eight years, including The Bodyguard, which Kasdan says was inspired by Yojimbo with Steve McQueen as the lead.
+Lawrence Kasdan was an advertising copywriter for the W. B. Doner agency in Detroit who wanted to get into filmmaking.
+By 1975, Kasdan had spent five years in the agency, later calling it "hellacious"; in the middle of his tenure in the agency, he began writing film scripts.

+Kasdan wrote eight scripts between 1970 and 1975.
+His sixth finished script, The Bodyguard, based on a singer who falls in love with a bodyguard, was completed by 1975.
+Kasdan later said that he was inspired by the 1961 film, Yojimbo, to write the script and envisioned American actor Steve McQueen and American singer-actress Diana Ross as the characters of bodyguard Frank Farmer and singer Rachel Marron respectively for the film.
 "I was interested in what kind of a guy would do that kind of work: to be willing to lay down his life for a salary, for someone he may care nothing about―maybe even have negative feelings about," said Kasdan.

-Kasdan says it was the first really good script he wrote:
+Kasdan said it was the first really good script he wrote:

 I loved all my early scripts and I expected everybody else to love them.
 It wasn't until I wrote The Bodyguard and sensed it was different that I realized I was writing an increased level of density.
 A good script has levels of action going on, unexpected turns.
 Movies are an economical form.
 Your script must communicate in the tersest possible way an emotional feeling, imply it in a mosaic of tiny scenes.
 An unknown screenwriter selling a speculative script must deliver a delight.
 An established writer gets a lot of rope.
 The producer reads his script and says, 'I don't feel any delight but he must know what he's doing.'
 A lot of times he doesn't, and you have a lousy movie.

-Kasdan wrote it in 1975 and the script succeeded in getting him an agent, but it took the agent two years to sell the script—he says 67 people passed on it.
-Eventually, the script was sold to John Calley for $20,000.
+Of the scripts Kasdan had sent, it was The Bodyguard where he succeeded in getting an agent, but it would take the agent two years to sell the script — according to Kasdan, the script was passed 67 times before it was eventually sold in 1977 to Warner Bros.
+Pictures head John Calley for $20,000.
 Calley brought in John Boorman to direct.
 Kasdan admired Boorman and went to Ireland with the director where they did a treatment for a new movie.
 "He completely changed it, but I still loved him," said Kasdan.

-McQueen nearly won the leading role of Frank Farmer in the film as Farmer had been based on him.
-But by 1977, McQueen was already being beset by health problems, which made working on a film almost impossible though he would appear on three more films before his death from inoperable terminal cancer in 1980.

-In November 1978, the film was going ahead with American actor Ryan O'Neal and American singer and actress Diana Ross, after a suggestion of Ross was made by O'Neal himself.

-O'Neal and Ross had been involved in a romantic affair that began shortly after Ross amicably divorced her first husband, Robert Ellis-Silberstein.
-Ross, who had earned an Academy Award nomination in 1972 for Lady Sings the Blues, was dealing with negative reviews from her role in the critical and commercial bomb, The Wiz, when she was offered the role.

-Ross had multiple issues with the script, disapproving nude scenes, violence, the use of music and even the title of the film.